pdfforge/translatable/readme.md

 `PM> Install-Package Translatable.Export`

-**Note:** Make sure to use the same version of Translatable.Export and Translatable.
-As the package uses strong-named assemblies, the Exporter won't find classes that inherit from a different version of the `ITranslatable` interface.

 ## Motiviation

 `Translatable` uses (quite) plain C# classes and the PO/gettext ecosystem as proven technology for translations.
 This brings a lot of advantages: